Markita del Carpio Landry

-Markita del Carpio Landry is a Bolivian-American chemist who is an Assistant Professor in the Department of Chemical Engineering at the University of California, Berkeley.
+Markita del Carpio Landry is a Bolivian-American chemist who is an associate professor in the department of chemical engineering at the University of California, Berkeley.
 Her research considers nanomaterials for brain imaging and the development of sustainable crops.
 She was a recipient of the 2022 Vilcek prize for creative promise. del Carpio Landry's work has been featured on NPR, popular mechanics, the San Francisco Chronicle, and C&E News.